qifun/sbt-haxe-test-interface/README.md

 sbt-haxe-test-interface
 =======================

-An implementation of [sbt's test interface](https://github.com/sbt/test-interface) for haXe unit.
+An implementation of [sbt's test interface](https://github.com/sbt/test-interface) for haXe unit test.
 This allows you to run haXe unit tests from [sbt](http://www.scala-sbt.org/).

 ## Usage